By: Hussain Saqib

 Democracy is a state of society characterized by formal equality of rights and privileges.

-There are, thus two essential pre-requisites to having a democratic system; the system should treat all the people as equal before the law and their will should be expressed through periodic exercise of free and fair elections.
+There are, thus two essential pre-requisites to having a democratic system; the system should be inclusive, it should treat all the people as equal before the law and their will should be expressed through periodic exercise of free and fair elections.

 Adherence to Constitution and law and execution of the orders of courts is an essential pre-requisite of a democratic dispensation.
 Other essentials to create a platform for democratic choice are; Justice for All which means judicial system uncontaminated by special interests, clan loyalties or bribes; with judges at all levels independent of the nation’s executive arm.
 Other essentials are Freedom of Speech and respect for human rights expressed by the absence of arbitrary arrest and confinement; the superiority of due process, the illegality of torture and to avoid semantic hair-splitting, similar “maltreatment”.
 Essentials to democracy also include a system of accountability of political rulers and transparent elections.

 The Political Right to Vote is only meaningful in transparently honest elections, with genuine voter choice of parties and people.
 The democracies have a higher duty to make certain that elections are fair, and honestly reflect the will of the people who have recorded their vote.
 We observe that the most mature democracies ensure that administration of the electoral process is out of the control of party political officers.

 A true democracy provides unrestrained ability for the citizens of any country “to throw the rascals out.”

 Pakistan’s Constitution was framed in 1973 during the Government of ZA Bhutto as President of Pakistan, a transition from being the chief martial law administrator in 1972.
 The first amendment was introduced in the Constitution minutes after its promulgation.
 This amendment took away fundamental human rights from the people of Pakistan.
 Other salient features of the Constitution are: